“Abolition is a theory of change, it’s a theory of social life. It’s about making things.” — Ruth Wilson Gilmore, “Prisons and Class Warfare”

 Chan and Chien argue that the invocation of the Emergency Regulations Ordinance lays bare the fact that HKPF is the linchpin that ensured the transition between British colonial and CCP regimes.
 In that light, it is clear that the police’s only goal is to protect the class interests of state capital and raises the stakes in the protestors’ fight against the HKPF.

-Thinking police abolition in HK: difficulties and possibilities
+Thinking police abolition in Hong Kong: difficulties and possibilities

 Fong questions the monopoly on policing functions by an unaccountable, executive-directed police force.
 Fong argues that such functions can be democratized, through civilian involvement in policing, auxiliary functions, and maintaining daily public order.
 The prerequisite to this plan is a democratic political system.